"Agriculture and Commerce" (Official)

 Tennessee State Slogans

-Whereas the Tennessee state motto intends to describe values important to Tennessee - Tennessee state motto: "Agriculture and Commerce" - Tennessee state slogans focus especially on attracting tourists, and as you will see, some are more serious in nature than others:
+Whereas the Tennessee motto intends to describe values important to Tennessee - Tennessee motto: "Agriculture and Commerce" - Tennessee state slogans focus especially on attracting tourists, and as you will see, some are more serious in nature than others:

 "Tennessee – America at Its Best"